John Press

-John Bryant Press (11 January 1920 in Norwich – 26 February 2007 in Frome) was a poet, anthologist and critic who worked for the British Council for much of his life.
+John Bryant Press (11 January 1920 – 26 February 2007) was a poet, anthologist and critic who worked for the British Council for much of his life.

 Life

-The only child of Edward Press, who worked at Colman's in Norwich, John Press attended Norwich School and then went on to Corpus Christi College, Cambridge, where he read History from 1938–1940.
+The only child of Edward Press, who worked at Colman's in Norwich, John Press was born there and attended Norwich School; he then went on to Corpus Christi College, Cambridge, where he read history from 1938 to 1940.
 After war service in the Royal Artillery, he returned to Cambridge to complete his degree and then joined the British Council, in whose service he remained for 33 years.
 During that time he was posted in Greece (1946–50), India and Ceylon (1950–52), Birmingham (1952–54), Cambridge (1954–62), London (1962–5), Paris (1966–71) and Oxford (1971–8).
 In 1959 Press was elected a Fellow of the Royal Society of Literature and served on its council from 1961 to 1988.

 While working for the British Council, Press was responsible for writing short surveys of the work of the poets Andrew Marvell (1958), Robert Herrick (1961), Louis MacNeice (1965), John Betjeman (1974) and the Poets of World War 1 (1983).
 These were supplemented by some of his more substantial critical works, such as Rule and Energy: trends in British Poetry since the Second World War (OUP, 1963), and A Map of Modern English Verse (OUP 1969), the latter containing 14 sections devoted to a poet or group of poets, concentrating on what they said of their work rather than academic analysis.
 The former work was based on the George Ellison Poetry Foundation lectures that Press gave at the University of Cincinnati in 1962.
 Included in its survey was one of the earliest appraisals of Movement poetry, identifying its "neutral tone" and setting it in its historical context.

 All of Press' critical works appeared from Oxford University Press, including several dealing with more general subjects.
 The Fire and the Fountain: an essay on poetry (1955) traced the way that a poem grows and is shaped in the mind.
 According to Lawrence Sail in his obituary, the book established Press' ability to marshal opposing forces on either side of an argument in a way characteristic of his work to come.
-It was followed by The Chequer'd Shade: reflections on obscurity in poetry (1958), a “thorough and conscientious survey” of the causes of its perception over the centuries, for which he won the 1958 Heinemann Award.
+It was followed by The Chequer'd Shade: reflections on obscurity in poetry (1958), a "thorough and conscientious survey" of the causes of its perception over the centuries, for which he won the 1958 Heinemann Award.
 But his final study, The Lengthening Shadows: observations on poetry and its enemies (1971), was found trite and over-pessimistic by The Review of English Studies.

+He died in Frome in 2007.